Vase with nine peach design: Historical information

 In the early eighteenth century, Chinese artists realized that they could create opaque colors by adding white pigment to translucent enamels.
 This enabled them to use the same color palette they had recently encountered in oil paintings brought to China by European traders.
 This discovery led to unprecedented artistic freedom and creativity.

 Location history

 This vase was loaned to the Smithsonian Institution to be part of the exhibit "Asia in America: Chinese Art from the Indianapolis Museum of Art" that ran September 18, 2004 to March 20, 2005 in the Arthur M. Sackler Gallery.
 It was the first in a series on Asian art in American museums.

 Acquisition

 Mr. and Mrs. Eli Lilly gave this vase to the Herron School of Art in 1960, and it remained with the IMA during the division of the institutions.
-It currently has the accession number 60.116 and is on display in the Valeria J. Medveckis Gallery.
+It currently has the accession number 60.116 and is on display in gallery K305.